 And the Primords in "Inferno".
 If they even touch you — hell, if you touch that green stuff for even a fraction of a second — it's only a matter of time before you become a mindless Primord.

 The Flood from "The Waters of Mars", literally a (water-borne) virus.
 An unusual one, as it can exist and be dangerous outside of a host as well.
 It's harder to avoid and does its work faster than most of the examples on this page.

 Almost every new season/series has at least one.
 The diseased people in "New Earth" try to get others sick, although it's not clear that a "second-generation" infectee would do the same.
 "Tooth and Claw" has an actual werewolf.
 A temperature-raising infection spreads in "42".
 "The Family of Blood" works like this.
 "Midnight" involves the passengers thinking this is going on.
 "The Time of Angels" adds something like this to the abilities of the Weeping Angels.
 "The Vampires of Venice" naturally has vampires.
 And "Night Terrors" combines this with Creepy Doll.

-The demonic virus from the Supernatural episode "Croatoan".
-No explanation (as of yet) why it didn't affect Sam but affected everyone else who was exposed to it.
+Supernatural: The demonic virus from the episode "Croatoan".
+No explanation was given (at the time) why it didn't affect Sam but affected everyone else who was exposed to it.